PhillipMwaniki/kamoa-app/README.md

 The color codes were converted to tailwind specifics without changing the color tone.

-You will find an APK at the root of the project that can be downloaded to an android phone for testing.

 Clone the repo, and run `yarn` to install dependencies.
 Once this done, run `npx react-native run-android` from the terminal to run the application.